FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Generally, churches tend to be connected with the baptism of a baby rather than the actual birth itself - however, the future King Edward V was born at Westminster Abbey in November 1470.
 His birth occurred during the brief period in which his father, King Edward IV, had been deposed by his former friend and ally the Earl of Warwick in favour of the ex-King Henry VI.
 His mother, Elizabeth Woodville, had sought protection for herself and her children during this time by claiming sanctuary at the Abbey.

 King Edward V's story was a short one.
 He was just twelve years old when his father died and he inherited the throne.
-However, he was never crowned, as his uncle, King Richard III, had him declared illegitimate and imprisoned in the Tower of London.
+However, he was never crowned, as his uncle, King Richard III, had him declared illegitimate and moved to the Tower of London.
 Edward, along with his younger brother Richard, became one of the infamous 'Princes in the Tower' whose ultimate fate remains unknown, although it is almost certain that they were murdered at a tragically young age.

 Source: Author Fifiona81